-If your child is ill on the test day and is unable to sit the test, you must notify either Warwickshire Admissions or The Grammar Schools in Birmingham (depending on which organisation you originally registered with) by 23.59 on the day of the test.
+If your child is ill on the test day and is unable to sit the test, you must notify either Warwickshire Admissions or The Grammar Schools in Birmingham or the individual grammar schools in Shropshire/Wolverhampton/Walsall (depending on which organisation you originally registered with) by 23.59 on the day of the test.
 Proof of the illness/condition must be received by Warwickshire Admissions by the date outlined in the testing session information pack for an alternative date to be arranged and the application regarded as on-time.
 If sufficient evidence (details of the evidence required will be in the testing session information pack) is not received by that deadline then the registration for the child to sit the entrance test will be withdrawn - in these circumstances, if the family still wishes for the child to sit the Warwickshire entrance test then they must submit a new registration and this will be classed as late12.
-Late candidates will be tested before 10 March 2024 (to be included in the first round of re-offers).
+Late candidates will be tested before 7 March 2026 (to be included in the first round of re-offers).